-I am a member of the College of Speech and Hearing Health Professionals of British Columbia (CSHHPBC), BC Association of Speech-Language Pathologists and Audiologists (BCASLPA) as well as through Speech-Language & Audiology Canada (SAC).
+I am a member of the College of Speech and Hearing Health Professionals of British Columbia (CSHHPBC), Speech and Hearing BC, as well as through Speech-Language & Audiology Canada (SAC).

 At Blue Heron Speech, I strive to create a comfortable setting for children and their families to adapt, to learn and to grow, while enjoying the wonders that lie before them.